Physical Spirituality

 A dogma complying with the ideas of connectivity and architectivity would also recognize that architective activities are limited to a window of scale not much bigger than our planet and that the sphere of any spirit's or deity's architective influence would also be limited in this way.
 A conforming religion would not make any claims for exercising control or any other architective serial meaning at a cosmic scale.
 It is, of course, only architective activity that is so limited - connective serial meanings could well have a cosmic relevance.

 While an identity continuing for a person beyond their death is not consistent with these ideas, a processional narrative is.
 As a narrative of architectures, a person's processional narrative would process through their children, through a lasting legacy such as a dynasty or a classic work, or more simply as a skeleton or tombstone.
 Processional narratives continuing beyond one's death are of course susceptible to termination (no more offspring, for example).
 They continue beyond one's physical death only through the architective success of what one leaves behind.
 In some sense our own personal narratives are the continuing processional narratives of our ancestors and will subsequently follow through to our children.
+Indeed, our personal narratives, and those of every living organism on this planet, are continuing, long-running narratives of the last universal common ancestor.

 Previous Home NEXT